-It is important to note that someone who can quote chapters and verses of St. Teresa, St. John of the Cross and St. Therese, does not necessarily mean they have been formed.
+It is important to note that simply because someone can quote chapter and verse of St. Teresa, St. John of the Cross and St. Therese, does not necessarily mean they have been formed.
 I have heard the lament: "Our poor holy parents (Teresa and John), so often quoted, but so little followed!"

 There are challenges in this type of study as opposed to academic ones.
-Here [in the OCDS formation], there are no tests, gold stars or blue ribbons.
+In OCDS formation, there are no tests, gold stars or blue ribbons.